-St. George's Day 2024
+St. George's Day 2025

-In 2024 St. George's Day was on 23rd April (Tuesday).
+In 2025 St. George's Day is on 23rd April (Wednesday).

 In the United Kingdom, every country has its own patron, and the day commemorating him is always a big feast.
 St George is the patron saint of England, although he is also the patron of some cities or regions of Spain and Portugal.